mvrzan/heroku-agentforce-mcp/README.md

 ## What does it do?

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) seems to be everywhere these days.
-This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents.
+This repository has several projects that showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents.

 ## Model Context Protocol Overview